Pickleville Playhouse: Growth and expansion

 Early audiences were meager.
 As the theater's reputation grew, however, so did the audiences.
 The Playhouse now performs for sold-out audiences from mid-June to early September with up to 13 shows per week.
-Pickleville has expanded its repertoire of summer melodramas to include favorite Broadway shows and in December, it's sister company, Pickleville On Tour, takes to Logan and Salt Lake City, Utah, where they perform an original Pickleville Christmas production.
+Pickleville has expanded its repertoire of summer melodramas to include favorite Broadway shows and in December, its sister company, Pickleville On Tour, takes to Logan and Salt Lake City, Utah, where they perform an original Pickleville Christmas production.
 You can often see Pickleville On Tour perform a springtime show as well.

 Management

 The Larsens transferred ownership of the theater and its operations to their youngest child and only daughter, Andrea Larsen Davis.
-After a childhood spent at the theater and years of study, Andrea's oldest son, TJ Davis, joined her as a full-time partner and writer for the Playhouse.
-Now the entire Davis family is involved in producing and supporting shows at Pickleville Playhouse.
-TJ Davis has taken his wildly popular character "Juanito Banditio" touring through Utah while Derek Davis now writes and produces the productions at Pickleville Playhouse in Garden City.
+Andrea's oldest son, TJ Davis, eventually joined her as a full-time partner and writer for the Playhouse.
+The entire Davis family is involved in producing and supporting shows at Pickleville Playhouse.
+TJ Davis has taken his character "Juanito Banditio" touring through Utah, while Derek Davis writes and produces the productions at Pickleville Playhouse in Garden City.